-In several medical domains the inductive learning systems were actually applied; for example, two classification systems are used in the localization of primary tumor, the prognostics of recurrence of breast cancer, the diagnosis of thyroid diseases, and in rheumatology [12].
-The CRLS is a system for learning categorical decision criteria in biomedical domains [17].
-VFI5, a feature projection based learning system, was successfully applied to differential diagnosis of erythemato-squamous diseases [9].
+In several medical domains the inductive learning systems were actually applied; for example, two classification systems are used in the localization of primary tumor, the prognostics of recurrence of breast cancer, the diagnosis of thyroid diseases, and in rheumatology [13].
+The CRLS is a system for learning categorical decision criteria in biomedical domains [19].
+The case-based BOLERO system learns both plans and goal states, with the aim of improving the performance of a rule-based system by adapting the rule-based system behavior to the most recent information available about a patient [17].
+The DIAGAID is a program that uses the connectionist approach to determine the diagnostic value of clinical data [8].